-Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonials to that effect; and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient surcties, in the penal amount of fifty (50) per cent. of the Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any the verified by the oath, in writing, of the patry or parties making the estimate that the several matters stated therein are in all respects true.
+Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonials to that effect; and the will be required to give security for the performance of the contract.
+By his or their bond, with two sufficient sureties, in the penal amount of fity (50) per cent. of the estimated amount of the contract.

+Each bid or estimate shall contain and state the name and place of residence of ea h of the persons making the same; the names of all persons interested with him or them distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion of rand; and that no member of the Common Council, head of a department, chief of a bureau, deputy thereol, or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in must be verified by the oath, in writing, of the party or parties making the estimate that the several matters stated therein are in all respects true.
 Where more than one person is interested it is requisite that the verification be made and subscribed by all the parties interested.

-Each bid or estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as his aurentse for its fathful performance; and that if he Corporation may be obliged to pay to the person or persons to whom the contract may be awarded to the person making the estimate, they will, on its being so awarded, become bound as his aurentse for its fathful performance, and that if he Corporation may be obliged to pay to the person or persons t
+Each bid or estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business and the property of the same than the property of the contract may be awarded to the person making the estimate; they will, on its being so awarded, become bound as his sureties for its faultful performance; and that if he shall onto refuse to execute the same, they shall pay to the Corporation any difference between the sum to which he would be entitled on its completion, and tha